davelively14/locorum/README.md

 - Refactor backends to avoid n+1
   - Bing is a big violator
 - Create better overview for each search
+- Implement ZipLocate Agent.

 ## Changelog

+### v0.4.4
+- Geocode
+  - DEL: Google returns lat long
+  - ADD: Use Locorum.ZipLocate.get_data(zip) to access csv file on server side.
+This is a temporary fix.
+In order to reduce call time, will eventually make this an Agent task that can be accessed by clients.

 ### v0.4.3
 - Fixed csv upload to account for new format